typoEXE/AI-Generator/README.md

 # AI Generator

 AI Generator is a web application that allows users to create custom stories and songs by custom picked attributes tailored to what they're looking for.
-This application uses a React-based frontend and a Python backend to handle requests and generate stories.
+This application uses a React-based frontend and a Python (Flask) backend to handle requests and generate stories.

 ## Features